marelyscrespo/marelyscrespo.github.io/index.md

    - Lectures of Calculus for first year students of Accounting degree, 2016-2017

 5. 2012-2016 Teaching Assistant at Universidad de La Habana
-   - Exercises sessions of Probability Theory for second year students of Mathematics degree, 2015-2016
+   - Exercises sessions of <u>Probability Theory</u> for second year students of Mathematics degree
-   - Exercises sessions of Calculus for first year students of Biology degree, 2014-2015
+   - Exercises sessions of Calculus for first year students of Biology degree

 ---